rc glider in flight

 The mixer stack

 The collection of mixers driving one channel is called the mixer 'stack' for that channel.
+Here are some rules which apply within a stack:

 In the Mixers menu, mixers are displayed in channel order, so what you're looking at is a sequence of stacks.
 This makes it easy to see what's going on.